oracle-livelabs/goldengate/ggsa-pipeline/env-setup/env-setup.md

     ![Pasted script in SQL Worksheet](https://oracle-livelabs.github.io/goldengate/ggs-common/adb/images/03-08-atp-sql.png " ")

-8. Edit the script to remove the special characters from the `SRC_OCIGGLL` user's password.
+8. On Line 1 of the SQL worksheet, change the password to remove special characters.
+Ensure that it has at least 12 alphanumeric characters.

 9. Click **Run Script**.
 The Script Output tab displays confirmation messages.